How Slow Living Can Help Your Creative Flow As A Freelancer

 The work was higher quality work, I was taking more initiative because I felt confident in myself and I was creating solutions and strategies for my clients that surprised even me (really out-of-the-box solutions!).

-By giving slow living a try I was able to not only improve my productivity and work output but also improve my work and provide better strategies.
-It's a bit cliqué but slowing down really does help you speed up.
+By giving slow living a try, I was able to not only improve my productivity and work output but also improve my work and provide better strategies.
+It's a bit cliqué, but slowing down really helps you speed up.

 My Journey To Slow Living From An Intensely Hustle-Based Lifestyle